Entering Laguna del Laja National Park, Antuco Volcano in the distance.

 High on the Windswept Pampas

 We awoke to bright sunshine and incessant wind.
 Dust devils swirled up the dirt streets and the wispy clouds cast shadows that whipped across the plain.
 Initially, it was a fantastic ride.
 We thundered out of town and up over some hills to rejoin Route 40.
 We caught a lone Ducati Multistrada and gave him a bit of a run before Paola let me know it was time to let him go with a jab to the kidneys.
 As we climbed back onto the Pampas the wind grew dramatically, a ceaseless blast across the road, left to right.
 Before long I was forced to lean the bike over by 20 degrees just to maintain a straight line.
 The sun visor on my Arai Xd4 helmet acted like a sail, and my neck muscles soon tired of the effort required to keep my head facing forward.
 Oncoming traffic, especially trucks, would block the wind so that we would dive toward the white line between us.
-Then, as I corrected the truck would pass and the wind would hit us like a wall knocking us right across the lane again.
+As I corrected, the truck would pass, and the wind would hit us like a wall knocking us right across the lane again.
 It went on like this for hours, the gale never once relenting its ferocious onslaught.
-All-day, we fought our way down long straights that disappeared over the horizon, the monotony occasionally broken by rocky promontories, reaching out into the plain, providing hairpin bends and magnificent views of the vast plateau below.
+All day, we fought our way down long straights that disappeared over the horizon, the monotony occasionally broken by rocky promontories reaching out into the plain, providing hairpin bends and magnificent views of the vast plateau below.

 We eventually made it into Zapala, the only real town between Junin and the Alto Bio-Bio National Reserve, where I planned to cross back into Chile.
 Perched high on the plain, Zapala is a concrete grid at the junction of the only two main roads for a hundred miles or more.
 It has all the charm of a long abandoned Soviet outpost.
 Among the deserted streets, the only open restaurant we could find looked like a bus terminal from the seventies.
 Battered and famished, we ordered the parillas for two.
 An enormous pile of the most delicious steaks, chops, kidneys, black pudding, sausages, and ribs arrived at our table, on a bed of coals.
 Two hours later, we stumbled out, completely sated.
 As we climbed back into the mountains and made our precarious way to the border the wind grew even stronger, tearing at us from all directions.
 We came upon a group of gauchos herding their goats and cattle up to their summer pastures.
 They were spread right across the highway so that we had to cautiously cut a path right through them.
 When we stopped at the border crossing, I had to be careful to use the side stand and lean the bike into the wind so it wouldn’t blow over.
-I watched from the window, in amazement, as the wind furiously worked the rear suspension as though it were being ridden down a rough track.
+I watched from the window in amazement as the wind furiously worked the rear suspension as though it were being ridden down a rough track.

 The Parillas for Two